-We are the only local party to represent the countryside, wildlife, our ecosystem and the wider environment.
+We are a local party that represents Guildford, the countryside, wildlife, our ecosystem, and the wider environment.

 Who are GGG?